dbaarda/LightLdapd/README.rst

 all the required PAM modules and libraries.
 The rootuser, runuser, and cert paths are all resolved and read before switching to the chroot, so must exist on the host system.
 The certs should not be in the chroot, but the rootuser and runuser should and must have the same userids.
-Logging is initialized before switching to the chroot so it will log to the host system and doesn't need anything configured in the chroot.
-The chroot must have permissions for runuser configured correctly for access to ``/etc/shadow`` as described above.
+Logging with syslog is initialized before switching to the chroot so it will log to the host system and doesn't need anything configured in the chroot.
+The chroot must have permissions for runuser configured correctly for access to ``/etc/shadow`` if required as described above.

 Using ``-N`` means authentication is done using NSS and crypt against the the shadow passwords instead of using PAM.
 This requires that the runuser have